Jamaica

 This is one of many examples that show how much Jamaican culture has been influenced by its African descent.

-For example, they speak English as their national language and their country’s flag depicts the colors of red, gold, green and black which are also colors found on most flags used by African countries.
+For example, they speak English as their national symbols of jamaica language and their country’s flag depicts the colors of red, gold, green and black which are also colors found on most flags used by African countries.

 3) Jamaica has early and beautiful sunsets